It’s official. Wraps are a new addition to one of the many mini meals I enjoy making.

 At the moment, I use tortilla wraps as the casing for the homemade filling.
 Black beans have a potato-ish consistency that works well in stews, patties, and veggie burgers, especially when steamed and ground with a fork.

-No offense to the fork and knife, but sometimes I enjoy food that requires a grateful pair of clean hands.
+No offence to the fork and knife, but sometimes I enjoy food that requires a grateful pair of clean hands or a chopsticks.
 And sooo...in this case, it’s a wrap!

-As a wrap filler, left as a whole bean, they make pleasant flavor-filled accents in each scrumptious bite.
+As a wrap filler, left as a whole bean, they make pleasant flavour-filled accents in each scrumptious bite.
 Here’s how you can make your own black bean wrap in 5 steps!

 Tortilla wraps (1 per person)